 Ehinger Kraftrad is a small German workshop based in Hamburg that builds intriguing vintage Harley-Davidsons.
 Run by Uwe Ehinger and Katrin Oeding, it’s called ‘Kraftrad’ rather than the usual ‘Motorrad’—because Motorrad generally means mass-produced goods.
 Whereas Ehinger Kraftrad specializes in very limited scale, high quality production.

 Uwe Ehinger’s background is in racing, and this classy ‘Snow Racer’ is inspired by 1930s race bikes.
-The heart of the Snow Racer is a story in itself: it’s a 1946 U model engine fitted with 1936 VLH cylinders, giving a capacity of 80ci.
+The heart of this snow motorcycle is a story in itself: it’s a 1946 U model engine fitted with 1936 VLH cylinders, giving a capacity of 80ci.
 The bottom end has been completely overhauled, with new bearings and refined balancing.
 The heads are from a 1948 ULH, reworked to improve performance and provide better cooling.

 Further mods include tweaked camshafts, a Dell’Orto carburetor, and an unrestricted 30s-style exhaust system. (“It serves more as a directional guide for exhaust fumes than a means for reducing noise,” Ehinger notes wryly.)